-PGT-A does not make the embryos better, it shows which embryos have a normal number of chromosomes from those available |
+PGT-A does not make the embryos better, PGT-A shows which embryos have a normal set of chromosomes from those available |

 Chromosomal screening helps to select the best embryo for transfer - so your chances of getting pregnant are higher, and miscarriage rates are lower, after the transfer of not only a good-looking, but also euploid embryo.
 On Figure 1 you can see an example of two excellent morphology embryos with corresponding PGT-A results: a — abnormal (missing chromosome 22), b — normal.
+Despite the seeming similarity, these embryos have different prospects: the transfer of an a-embryo will not result in a successful pregnancy; the transfer of a b-embryo will result in an ongoing pregnancy and live birth with a 49% chance.

 Fig.1 Best quality blastocysts, from a patient of 39 years old, showing different PGT-A results: